How income affects an award Of Universal Credit

 Earnings include payments such as: wages, overtime, tips, commission, bonuses, holiday pay, sick pay and tax refunds.

-If you are part of a couple and receive a joint Universal Credit payment, both your earnings will be used to calculate how much Universal Credit you get.
+If you are part of a couple both your earnings will be used to calculate how much Universal Credit you get.

 NOTE: Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay and Statutory Adoption Pay all count as earnings

-Some people have part of their wages ignored – called a work allowance.
+Some people have part of their wages ignored – the part ignored is called a Work Allowance.

 - You are responsible for a child/young person, or